-- There is no wound, and hence, fewer chances of developing infections.
+- There is no wound, hence, fewer chances of developing infections.

 While the benefits of hysteroscopy are many, it requires advanced levels of proficiency in performing the surgery.
 Our exemplary team of doctors assisted with modern facilities is well adept in performing hysteroscopy.
-Be it polyps, or other endometrial problems, Motherhood’s team ensures that you get effective treatment and care of the best quality.
+Be it polyps or other endometrial problems, Motherhood’s team ensures that you get effective treatment and best quality care.